j23414/mango-user-guide/int,_double,_float,_string.md

 int i = "3.3";    /* i = 3 */
 int i = "3.8";    /* i = 4, due to rounding up */
 ```
 If the string contains a number as a prefix, the number will be stored as an int while the rest of the string will be ignored.
-The same is not true for suffixed numbers.
+The same is not true if the number is at the end of the string.
 ```
 int i = "3 pigs"; /* i = 3 */
 int i = "run 4";  /* i = 0 */